apma4903/topic-evolution/README.md

 # Academic Topic Evolution Analysis

-An interactive visualization showing the evolution of 189 academic topics across 9 years (2016-2024), revealing trends in machine learning, finance, climate science, and other research areas.

 ## 🎯 Overview

-This project analyzes academic research topics from a graduate-level course, tracking how different fields have evolved over time.
-The visualization reveals fascinating trends including:

 - The rise of Machine Learning & AI (48 total topics)
 - Steady growth in Finance & Economics (31 total topics)